V4Fire/Client/src/components/super/i-block/event/README.md

 ### [selfDispatching = `false`]

 If true, then all events that are bubbled up by child components will be fired as the component own events without any prefixes.

 ### Getters

 #### selfEmitter

 The component event emitter.
-In fact, component methods such as `on` or `off` are just aliases to the methods of the given emitter.
+In fact, the component methods such as `on` or `off` are just aliases to the methods of the given emitter.

 All events fired by this emitter can be listened to "outside" using the `v-on` directive.
 Also, if the component is in `dispatching` mode, then the emitted events will start bubbling up to